 Your data analysis may be more complicated when using a CW source.
 The frequency domain normalization will not work properly with a CW source.
 The CW normalization requires that the time domain fields decay to zero by the end of the simulation.

-Note: To reproduce the above screenshot, reduce the simulation time in the FDTD region from 20ps to 1ps, then open the source properties and zoom in to the start of the source time signal.
+Note: To reproduce the above screenshot, reduce the simulation time in the FDTD region to 0.2ps from 1ps, then open the source properties and zoom in to the start of the source time signal.